-On a Per Call Basis
+On a Per-Call Basis

-Route Patterns and Translation Patterns can be used to set or reset PI flags for various partyDNs/Names on a per call basis.
-If the pattern matches the digits, then the PI settings associated with the pattern will be applied to the call information.
+You can use Route Patterns and Translation Patterns to set or reset PI flags for various partyDNs/Names on a per-call basis.
+If the pattern matches the digits, the PI settings that are associated with the pattern will be applied to the call information.